Huotes/CommitMaker/README.md

 NT is the only OS that has caused me to beat a piece of hardware to death with my bare hands.

 Chuck Norris does not 'style' his hair.
 It lays perfectly in place out of sheer terror.

+Once you go Norris, you are physically unable to go back.